We Tapped an Expert to Help Us Find the Best Chainsaw Mills—Here Are Our Top 7 Ones

 What We Don’t Like

-Steel and aluminum construction means that it’s not only strong but also lightweight.
-Unfortunately, build quality seems to vary, which might make assembly frustrating.
+Its steel and aluminum construction mean it’s not only strong but also lightweight.
 Although the minimum bar size is listed as 12 inches, the resulting maximum cut is only around 8 inches.
 Additionally, chainsaws of that size are unlikely to provide sufficient power, so a 20-inch chainsaw is the smallest practical size.

 Get the XRKJ chainsaw mill at Amazon.